 2. Contact the Host

-Airbnb has a nifty little feature most travelers are unaware of.
+Airbnb rentals have a nifty little feature most travelers are unaware of.
 It’s called a ‘Special Offer,’ and hosts can use it to lower the rent of their property for specific hosts.

 This special offer is a discount that hosts can choose to send you if you contact them directly before booking the property.